dieharye/volume-bot/README.md

-# Raydium Pairs Volume Bot
+# Volume Bot in Raydium Solana

 This bot is designed to increase the volume of a certain token in Raydium.
 This will help tokens increase their volume in the market and value as well.